 Other signs of stroke include drooping on one side of the face, difficulty raising one arm and slurred or confused speech.
 Seek immediate medical attention if you suspect you are having a stroke.

 Leg weakness is one of the many complications diabetics can suffer from.
-Sometimes diabetics experience a form of nerve damage known as proximal neuropathy.
-This nerve damage affects the lower limbs and causes leg weakness.
-The National Diabetes Information Clearinghouse estimates that around 60 percent of diabetics have some form of nerve damage.
+Sometimes diabetics experience a form of nerve damage known as peripheral neuropathy.
+This nerve damage most often affects the lower limbs and causes leg weakness.
+Peripheral neuropathy also causes numbness.
+The National Diabetes Information Clearinghouse estimates that a third to a half of the people with diabetes have peripheral neuropathy.

 Familial Periodic Paralysis

 A clinical entity known as familial periodic paralysis can cause leg weakness.
 Merck Manual describes familial periodic paralysis as a rare inherited condition that causes patients to experience episodes of severe limb weakness that resolve spontaneously.

 Familial periodic paralysis is classified based on its relation to the amount of potassium in the patient's blood during the symptoms.
 A treatment plan will be set out for the patient according to whether she has normal, low or high potassium levels in her blood during the episode.

 Nerve Cell Degeneration